KEZI: News department

+In March 2010, newscasts began originating from a temporary set in the newsroom while a new set was constructed and other upgrades were made to prepare for HD.
+Chambers Communications' cancellation of long-form newscasts at KOHD, KEZI's sister station in Bend, facilitated the upgrade.
+On April 26 of that year, KEZI became the first Eugene station to broadcast local news in high definition; newscasts on KVAL, KMTR, and KLSR-TV remained in 16:9 enhanced definition widescreen until 2020.
+In 2025, the station's midday newscast was consolidated with sister station KDRV to form a new newscast title called Oregon News Now at Midday.

+On January 17, 2025, Allen Media Group announced plans to cut local meteorologist/weather forecaster positions from its stations, including KEZI/KDRV, and replacing them with a "weather hub" produced by The Weather Channel, which AMG also owns.
+The decision was reversed within a week by management in response to "viewer and advertiser reaction".

 Awards and former staff

 Former evening-news anchor Rick Dancer (who spent 16 years at KEZI) and Al Peterson were highlighted in the Oregon Associated Press Best Feature category for Division II in 2005.
 KEZI received several Oregon Associated Press awards in 2010, including one for overall excellence.
 Lisa Verch Fletcher was the evening news anchor until 2002.
 Ron Magers later spent over 45 years with stations in Minneapolis–Saint Paul and Chicago before his retirement on May 25, 2016.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

 KEZI shut down its analog VHF channel 9 signal on February 17, 2009, the original date on which full-power television stations in the United States were to change from analog to digital broadcasts by federal mandate; the deadline was later pushed back to June 12.
 The station's digital signal moved from UHF channel 44 to VHF channel 9.